OpenState-SDN/openstate.p4/README.md

 ##P4 download

-Download a clean Mininet 2.2.1 VM on Ubuntu 14.04 at [this link](https://github.com/mininet/mininet/wiki/Mininet-VM-Images).
+Download a clean Mininet 2.2.1 VM on Ubuntu 14.04 (64 bit) at [this link](https://github.com/mininet/mininet/wiki/Mininet-VM-Images).

 You need to clone two p4lang Github repositories: